Converge (band): The Dusk In Us and Beautiful Ruin (2017–2020)

-Bloodmoon: I and Love Is Not Enough (2021–present)
+Bloodmoon: I, Love Is Not Enough and Hum of Hurt (2021–present)

-On September 28, 2021 the band announced their 10th studio album Bloodmoon: I, a collaboration with singer-songwriter Chelsea Wolfe.
+On September 28, 2021, the band announced their 10th studio album Bloodmoon: I, a collaboration with singer-songwriter Chelsea Wolfe.
 Converge's longtime collaborator Brodsky and Wolfe's longtime collaborator Ben Chisholm also joined the recording.
 The project has its roots in Blood Moon, a 2016 series of performances with this same lineup plus Steve Von Till of Neurosis.
-Bloodmoon: I was released on November 19, 2021 to critical acclaim.
+Bloodmoon: I was released on November 19, 2021, to critical acclaim.

-During early 2025, following some Instagram stories by Ballou and the band's official account, it was announced that they are working on new material.
-In November 2025, it was announced their new album, "Love Is Not Enough", with the leading single of the same name and the release date being February 13 of 2026.
+The band performed at the Sonic Temple music festival in Columbus, Ohio in May of 2025.
+On November 19, 2025, Converge released the single "Love Is Not Enough", revealing it to be the title track for their 11th album, Love Is Not Enough, which was released on February 13, 2026.
+On April 1, Converge announced that a second album, Hum of Hurt, would come out in 2026 and released its title track as the lead single.
+This announcement came about a week after a cryptic billboard appeared in Boston teasing the date 6/5/2026.

+Converge toured North America with Poison the Well in early 2026.

+The band's 12th album, Hum of Hurt, was released on June 5, 2026.